Maybe you’ve had your

 I can’t hear the name Harper without thinking of Harper Lee, the author of

 To Kill A Mockingbird, and more recently, Go Set A Watchman.
 Lee is a beautiful gender neutral name that can also be spelled Leigh.
-A relatively unknown tidbit of info is that Harper Lee’s first name was actually Nelle, another beautiful girls name that is strong without being overly popular.
+A relatively unknown tidbit of info is that Harper Lee’s first name was actually Nelle, another beautiful girls’ name that is strong without being overly popular.

 The name Lee means “meadow” or “clearing” and is of English descent.

-Hadley is a pretty name and it works well for a sister of Harper or as a close alternative to the name.
+Hadley is a pretty name and it works well for a sibling of Harper or as a close alternative to the name.
 It has a slightly preppy and sophisticated vibe.
 Like Harper, it’s often heard as surname but has become more and more popular as a first name in recent years.
-Hadley means “heather field” and heather is a gorgeous purple plant that’s said to bring good luck, protection, and admiration, all things you’d want your daughter to have.
+Hadley means “heather field” and heather is a gorgeous purple plant that’s said to bring good luck, protection, and admiration, all things you’d want your child to have.